architekt0n/Monthly-Sales-Report-2020-to-2021/README.md

 ### Results/Findings

-The analysis results are summarized as follows:
+The analysis results are summarised as follows:
 1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
 2. Product Category A is the best performance category in terms of sales and revenue.
 3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.